Few-Shot Learning with Class Imbalance: Related Work

-\paragraph{Class Imbalance in Tasks.} \cite{Triantafillou2019meta} uses imbalanced support sets to create a more realistic and challenging benchmark for meta-learning.
+Class imbalance, in the context of standard FSL, has received some attention, although the current work is not comprehensive \cite{Guan2020aerial, Triantafillou2019meta, Lee2020baysiantaml, Chen2020mamlstop}.
+At the task level, class imbalance occurs in the support set or the query-set, directly affecting the learning and evaluation procedures. \cite{Triantafillou2019meta} uses imbalanced support sets to create a more realistic and challenging benchmark for meta-learning.
 The authors use random-shot tasks with randomly selected classes (way) and samples (shot), which replace the balanced task during meta-training and meta-evaluation.
 A similar idea is explored by \cite{Lee2020baysiantaml}, \cite{Chen2020mamlstop}, and \cite{Guan2020aerial} with the last two using a fixed number of classes (way).
-However, none of these works quantify the impact of class-imbalance on the FSL task nor the advantages of Random-Shot meta-training. \cite{Lee2020baysiantaml} explores a small range of class-imbalance in the support set.
-However, details into the effects of class-imbalance are lost when combined with task-distribution imbalance, making it challenging to attribute any performance changes caused by class-imbalance. \cite{Chen2020mamlstop} explore a pure class-imbalance problem on the support set, but their analysis is limited to just two methods (their proposal and MAML).
-In \cite{Guan2020aerial}, meta-learning is applied on aerial imagery, exploring step imbalance ranging from 5 to 140 samples per class (shot); however, only two FSL methods are compared (Prototypical Networks and their RF-MML method).
-Previous work provides limited insight into class-imbalance at the task level.
+However, none of these works quantify the impact of class imbalance on the FSL task nor the advantages of Random-Shot meta-training.
+Moreover, previous work mainly focused on a single imbalance distribution \cite{Zhang2020ciloss,Guan2020aerial} or a small selection of methods \cite{Chen2020mamlstop}, or mixed several factors of variation into a single evaluation task \cite{Triantafillou2019meta,Lee2020baysiantaml}, making it challenging to attribute any performance change purely to class imbalance.
+In comparison, our work provides a more comprehensive view of CIFSL by examining a wider range of methods, imbalance distributions, and rebalancing techniques.